Junyi00/tp/docs/UserGuide.md

 | `pt/`   | Points        |          | *Either* <br /> A positive integer to add points<br/>*Or*<br /> A negative integer to subtract points |

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Addition will also result in an addition of cumulative points, while subtraction will not affect cumulative points.
+`addpoints` will also result in an addition of cumulative points, while subtraction will not affect cumulative points.
 </div>

 <div markdown="block" class="alert alert-secondary">